Surrey and Sussex Prospectus

 Tasters

 All foundation doctors are encouraged to arrange a taster during their first F2 rotation so that they have completed it in advance of the recruitment process.
-It is also possible for foundation doctors to “borrow” up to 5 days of their F2 study leave in order for them to complete a taster during the final four-months of their F1 year.
+It is also possible for foundation doctors to “borrow” up to 5 days of their F2 study leave for them to complete a taster during the final four-months of their F1 year.

 Simulation